kingTM83/ROS2/BASICS.md

   - ```ros2 topic info [--verbose]``` : Gives you information about the topic.
 With the verbose parameter, you can learn a lot more about publishers and subscribers.
   - ```ros2 topic pub``` : Allows you to publish something to the topic.

 Again, do not hesitate to dig more with the ```-h``` parameter.
-This is one of the most useful part, so really important to understand topics.
+This is one of the most useful part, so it's really important to understand topics.

 ## Service